About the Survey Builder

 Blocks are best understood with a couple of examples:

-- Many surveys start with an initial Demographics block which directs different respondents (e.g., male/female, younger/older, education, etc.) to distinct survey question blocks that precisely target their needs.
+- Many surveys start with an initial Demographics block that directs different respondents (e.g., male/female, younger/older, education, etc.) to distinct survey question blocks that precisely target their needs.

 - You can opt certain respondents out of the survey based on quotas achieved for a specific demographic (i.e., quotas based on age, gender, or income level).